 Professional fiction maintains voice consistency as an absolute baseline.
 It is not a stylistic preference — it is a craft requirement.
 And in long manuscripts (80,000 words or more), maintaining it manually is nearly impossible.
 You wrote different chapters on different days, in different moods, at different skill levels.
 Drift is inevitable without a tool to catch it.

-Drift detection is not a per-scene tool.
-It analyzes your entire manuscript as a unified work, building comprehensive voice profiles that span every chapter.
+Drift detection does not stop at the scene you are editing.
+You can run it across every chapter of your book, checking each scene against your voice canon and rules and the scenes around it.
 This means it catches the slow, gradual drift that happens over months of writing — the kind you would never notice in a single editing pass.

 The most dangerous drift is the kind that happens slowly — a degree or two per chapter until you are miles off course.
-Manuscript-wide analysis catches drift that is invisible at the scene level.
+Checking every scene against its surroundings catches drift that is invisible at the scene level.

 Drift detection is an AI-powered analysis that identifies when your writing style, POV, voice, or tone shifts unintentionally between scenes.
 It catches inconsistencies that are easy to miss during long writing sessions but that readers notice immediately.